Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity: Introduction

-In the next section, we introduce the 6D (1,0) supergravity action equipped with curvature squared super-invariants.
+In the next section, we introduce the 6D (1,0) supergravity action equipped with curvature squared superinvariants.
 For simplicity, we restrict our discussions to NS-NS sector fields that are captured by the dilaton Weyl multiplet.
 Upon circle reduction, the 6D model reduces to the 5D ungauged STU model extended by curvature squared terms.
-Without higher derivative corrections, black hole solutions in 5D STU model are well studied \cite{CY,CC}.
-Amongst them, we single out the 3 charge rotating black holes obtained in \cite{CY} and lift them to 6D rotating dyonic strings with linear momentum.
-The BPS limit of the 6D strings requires equal angular momenta consequently exhibiting an enhanced U(2)$\times\mathbb{R}^2$ isometry, based on which the general ans\"{a}tz underlying the BPS string solution and compatible with the 6D off-shell supersymmetry can be derived.
-Following a procedure proposed in \cite{CP}, one can then apply the ans\"{a}tz to construct rotating BPS dyonic string solutions with higher derivative corrections.
-The entropy of the string solution is determined from its near horizon geometry in the form of an extremal BTZ$\times S^3$.
-It has been verified in the previous work \cite{NOPT,BNOPT} that the $S^3$ radius and the $AdS_3$ radius associated with the BTZ black hole are not modified by the curvature squared super-invariants.
-However, as we will show in Section 3 that the size of the extremal BTZ horizon does receive corrections.
-The entropy computed from extremizing Sen's entropy function also depends on the horizon value of the dilaton that is not solved from the extremization process.
-In Section 4, we read off the higher derivative corrected value of dilaton at the horizon from the complete asymptotically flat rotating dyonic string solution.
-Inserting it to the extremized entropy function, we recover precisely the result obtained in \cite{dK} specialized to the K3 compactification.
-It is also observed that the two independent supersymmetric completions of the Riemann tensor squared contribute equally to the BPS string entropy.
-We conclude with discussions in Section 5, emphasizing the non-renormalization of the horizon value of the dilaton beyond the leading $\a'$ correction.
+Without higher derivative corrections, black hole solutions in the 5D STU model are well studied \cite{CY,CC}.
+Among them, we single out the three charge rotating black holes obtained in \cite{CY} and lift them to 6D rotating dyonic strings with linear momentum.
+The BPS limit of the 6D strings requires equal angular momenta.
+As a consequence, the solution exhibits an enhanced U(2)$\times\mathbb{R}^2$ isometry, based on which the general ansatz underlying the BPS string solution and compatible with the 6D off-shell supersymmetry can be derived.
+Following a procedure proposed in \cite{CP}, one can then apply the ansatz to construct rotating BPS dyonic string solutions with higher derivative corrections.
+The entropy of the string solution is determined from its near-horizon geometry in the form of an extremal BTZ$\times S^3$.
+In Sec.
+III by extremizing the entropy function defined for the near-horizon geometry of BPS string solutions in $R^2$ extended 6D (1,0) supergravity, we are able to express the entropy of the string solution in terms of the near horizion charges $q_i$ which are conjugate variables of the parameters appearing in the near-horizon profile of the string.
+However, in order to compare with existing results in the literature, it is necessary to identify the near-horizon charges $q_i$ in terms of conserved charges measured at infinity.
+In our case, these are the charges characterizing the number of fundamental strings or wrapped NS5 branes, angular momentum of the string and the linear momentum excitation.
+The main task of Sec.
+IV is to find the relation between near-horizon charges and global charges by solving the asymptotically flat half BPS string solutions and zooming into its near-horizon region.
+Combining the results from Sec.
+III and IV, we obtain the following interesting results i) the size of the extremal BTZ horizon does receive corrections although previous work \cite{NOPT,BNOPT} has verified that the $AdS_3$ and $S^3$ radii are not modified by the curvature squared superinvariants; ii) our entropy formula recovers precisely the result obtained in \cite{dK} specialized to the K3 compactification; iii) the two independent supersymmetric completions of the Riemann tensor squared contribute equally to the BPS string entropy.
+We conclude in Sec.
+V with discussions emphasizing the nonrenormalization of the horizon value of the dilaton beyond the leading $\a'$ correction.